kingluddite/my_lineupbuilder/README.md

 todo
-fix - when log in as new user should ask you to create a team
+FIXED - when log in as new user should ask you to create a team fix make entering calendar output a date value fix make formation radio buttons fill with correct formation put headings and instructions on positions and formations and subs and not playing get not playing and subs drag drop to work get starting lineup drag drop to work and populate starting positions and names link from starting lineup back to game info when submit starting lineup drag players to trash to remove them no duplicate starters allowed when click on position they all are updated postions should be created before starting lineup create subs create not playing show final page with all the content nicely formatted edit or publish buttons create video to show how it works deploy to meteor.com